Mischa Portnoff

-Mischa Portnoff (August 29, 1901 – May 15, 1979) was a German-born American composer and teacher.
+Mischa Portnoff (August 29, 1901 – May 15, 1979) was an American composer and teacher.

 Introduction

-German-born American composer and teacher Mischa Portnoff's distinctive gift as a musician was the breadth of his mastery.
+American composer and teacher Mischa Portnoff's distinctive gift as a musician was the breadth of his mastery.
 His classical compositions, ranging from works for solo piano to symphony orchestra, blended romantic passion with contemporary innovation.
 His lighter music was performed both on the Broadway stage and in Hollywood films.
 Mischa's publications for piano students introduced innovative approaches to instruction and learning; they included material representative of different eras and cultures, as well as numerous arrangements of hit show tunes.
 His talent as a young pianist led to successful concert tours throughout Europe and North America.
 Mischa was born in Berlin in 1901.
 At the age of eight, he began learning to play the piano from his father, Leo Portnoff, a well-known violinist and composer.
 He later studied with Leo and others at Berlin's Stern Conservatory, where Leo taught from 1906 to 1915.
 He completed his formal studies spending two years at the Swedish Royal Academy of Music, mastering piano technique, theory and composition.